astramind-ai/Pulsar/README.md

    - Separate user environments with message versioning
    - Facilitates collaboration and tracking of interactions

-6. **Multimodal Model Support** 🖼️🎵
+6. **Multimodal Model Support** 🖼️
-   - Compatibility with a wide range of AI models, including text, image, and audio
+   - Compatibility with a wide range of AI models, including text and image

 7. **OpenAI-Compatible API** 🔗
    - Maintains API compatibility with OpenAI standards